-Police say teen playing with gun shot his sister in the face
+Girl fighting for life after brother accidentally shoots her

 Police say around 1 a.m.
 Wednesday, a teen was playing with a gun outside of a home on the 3400 block of Rose Creek Cove in Parkway Village, when that gun went off.

-They say a bullet went through the house, hitting the teen’s 15-year-old sister in the face.
+They say a bullet went through the house's front door, hitting the teen's 15-year-old sister in the mouth.

 She was taken to the hospital in critical condition.
 Her brother, whose age was not given, was taken into custody.